LinaLu/covid19/README.md

 # Improvements
 - Naturally the selection of model and features selection deserve much more time and fine-tuning, than what has been given in this ad hoc project.
-- The UI is simplistic and missing some obvious end-user features such as hotlinking, social media, inforimation regarding the covid vaccinations in country... to name a few.
+- The UI is simplistic and missing some obvious end-user features such as hotlinking, social media, information regarding the covid vaccinations in country... to name a few.
 - Backend is storing most of the data hard-coded, which could be trasferred to a database.

 # Disclaimer